FAQS

 • Appropriate safety tips and resources

-Please note that when issuing a Community Alert, some specific information may be withheld if there is a possible risk of compromising law enforcement efforts to investigate and/or solve the crime.
+Please note that when issuing a Safety Advisory, some specific information may be withheld if there is a possible risk of compromising law enforcement efforts to investigate and/or solve the crime.

 Why is race included, or not included, in a suspect description?